tianyuj34/tianyuj34.github.io/README.md

 ### About Me

-I'm passionate about technology, programming, and learning new things.
+I'm passionate about technology, programming, fashion, art, and learning new things!

 ## Blog Posts